Undergraduate Seminar

 About the Seminar

-Each spring, the Kleinman Center hosts its undergraduate student fellows program and climate and energy policy seminar series.
+Each year, the Kleinman Center hosts its undergraduate student fellows.
 This program is designed as a competitive and selective appointment for committed undergraduates.
-Admitted students are expected to attend a lunchtime seminar every other week at the Kleinman Center for Energy Policy.
-These energy and climate policy seminar sessions provide students with the opportunity to meet and hear from energy researchers as they discuss the findings and policy implications of their recent research.
+Admitted students are expected to attend 8-10 seminars over the course of the semester at the Kleinman Center for Energy Policy.
+These sessions provide students with the opportunity to meet and hear from energy researchers as they discuss the findings and policy implications of their recent research.

 Seminar Topics